Foreign Subsidiary Incorporation in Singapore

 An auditor must also be appointed within three months from the registration date of the Singapore subsidiary company.
 In this instance, Paul Hype Page & Co can serve as your auditor.

-Documents Required for Incorporation
+Documents required for Foreign Subsidiary Incorporation

 - Certificate of incorporation of the parent company